danbev/learning-v8/README.md

 answer is hidden classes which allow the VM to quickly check an object against a hidden class.

 The inline caching source are located in `src/ic`.

+### gn
+GN is a bulid system that generated Ninja Build files.
+In [src/gn](./src/gn) you can find an example project that uses gn.
+It is very basic and the intention is to have something to "play" with while learning how it works.

+#### Configuration

+#### Building the project

+##### Could not find checkout in any parent issue
+When I first tried to run gn in the src directory I got the following error:

+    $ gn gen out/mybuild
+    gn.py: Could not find checkout in any parent of the current path.
+    This must be run inside a checkout.

+When gn starts it will look for a file named .gn, starting from the current directory and continuing up the the parent directories.
+This file indicates the source root.

+### Ninja

+### What is a zone
+I noticed that there is a `src/zone.h` and wondered what this is all about.
+Is this related to zone.js in any way?
+No, this is not related but instead deals with memory allocations.